 - -70 dBm: This is the threshold where you might have lost a signal bar and are about to lose another, if not already.
 But the connection is still solid.

-- -75 dBm: This is where things start getting problematic, but the connection might still be useable.
+- -75 dBm: This is where things start getting problematic, but the connection might still be usable.

 - -80 dBm: Borderline useless -- you barely have just one bar.

 - -90 dBm: The signal is really weak, (almost) impossible to connect to.

-Again, the significance of the numbers above varies slightly depending on the environment and hardware.
+Still, the numbers’ significance varies slightly depending on the environment and hardware.
 Like all things in Wi-Fi, these are not rigid values, but, generally, you can use them as the base for your situation.

 How to find out the dBm of your current received Wi-Fi signal strength

-When a Wi-Fi device connects to a broadcaster, it’s connected at a certain dBm value which constantly changes in real-time, depending on the environment and the distance.
+When a Wi-Fi device connects to a broadcaster, it does so at a specific dBm value, which constantly changes in real-time, depending on the environment and the distance.

 Depending on the application, this value is called differently, but the most popular name is the received signal strength indicator or RSSI.

 The easiest way to know a device's received Wi-Fi signal strength is to use a Wi-Fi analyzer or Wi-Fi finder app.

-Run the app, and it can visualize for you what dBm values your current devices have, both on the broadcaster and receiver’s sides, as you can see in the screenshot above.
+Run the app, and it can visualize the dBm values according to how strong the signals are at your current location in real time, as you can see in the screenshot above.